Training

 Some of our Participating Continuity Clinics

-Primary Care Addiction Medicine Fellows engage in two types of yearlong clinical experiences.
-As primary care physicians, they maintain the equivalent of one half-day per week in a primary care continuity clinic that matches their prior clinical training.
-Fellows deliver integrated, comprehensive care for their primary care patients, including diagnosis and treatment of substance use disorders and related problems.
-As addiction medicine physicians, fellows spend one half-day per week in our Family Health Center’s SUD Bridge Clinic, delivering low-barrier, office-based addiction medicine to patients discharged from the hospital, emergency department, or referred from other clinics.
+Addiction Medicine Fellows engage in two types of yearlong clinical experiences: (1) As physicians with demonstrated competence in their primary specialty, fellows practice independently one half-day per week in their primary specialty.
+(2) As addiction medicine fellows, they spend one half-day per week in the Bridge Clinic at the Family Health Center, delivering supervised low-barrier, office-based addiction medicine to patients that drop-in or are discharged from the hospital, emergency department, or referred from other clinics.

-Site placements are within the San Francisco Health Network (SFHN), the city’s public safety net health system that cares for some 110,000 patients annually in 13 primary care health centers throughout the city.
-Additional practice sites include St. Anthony’s Medical Clinic and the Downtown Clinic of the San Francisco Veteran’s Administration for homeless veterans.
+Site placements for continuity practice are within the San Francisco Health Network (SFHN), the city’s public safety net health system that cares for some 110,000 patients annually in 13 primary care health centers throughout the city.
+Additional practice sites include emergency departments, birthing centers, the St. Anthony’s Medical Clinic, and the San Francisco Veteran’s Administration’s Downtown Clinic.